EliedersonLinhares/SpringBoot-CookieAuth/README.md

 `Refresh-token` -> To renew tokens for actual user

+`Use roles` -> To limit access in endpoints

 `Use real database` -> MySql is used but can be change to another like PostgreSQL

+`Validators` -> personalized errors messages for authentication,authorization and validation

 ## EndPoints